• Skip to primary navigation

 Oat flour – This is a whole-grain flour made simply from rolled oats.
 It’s high in fibre and normally gluten-free.
 It’s great in muffins and pancakes, and works well in donuts too.

 Protein powder – Vanilla protein powder adds a hint of sweetness to these donuts as well as some extra protein.
 This recipe has been tested with a plant-based protein powder that’s gluten-free and vegan.
-I haven’t tested it with whey protein or unflavoured protein powder.
+I haven’t tested it with whey protein or unflavored protein powder.

 Apple sauce – I love adding apple sauce to baked goods for added moisture.
 It doesn’t affect the taste but enhances the texture.
 This recipe calls for unsweetened apple sauce in order to minimize the amount of added sugar.
 But if you only have sweetened apple sauce, you can still use it.
 Just note that your donuts will be sweeter.